 2. Gifted and Talented Testing: Measures Used

-Gifted and talented testing often includes multiple measures to get a complete picture of a student’s abilities.
-We provide gifted and talented assessments virtually and in person, so we have indicated below which measures can be given virtually.
+A gifted and talented assessment often includes multiple measures to get a complete picture of a student’s abilities.
+We provide each assessment virtually and in person, so we have indicated below which measures can be given virtually.

 Cognitive Ability